 Want me to take a polygraph?

-In fact, I have a sneaking suspicion that the one who's lying is you - you say you believe in God, but you really don't.
+Perhaps the one who's lying is you - you say you believe in God, but you really don't.
 When I write a book about this, I'm going to call it Romans.
-My book will say that "you have become filled with every kind of wickedness, evil, greed, and depravity - you are full of envy, murder, strife, deceit and malice - you're a gossip, a slanderer, insolent, arrogant, and boastful; you invent ways of doing evil; you disobey your parents; you have no understanding, no fidelity, no love, no mercy.
+My book will say that "you have become filled with every kind of wickedness, evil, greed, and depravity - you are full of envy, murder, strife, deceit and malice - you're a gossip, a slanderer, insolent, arrogant, and boastful; you invent ways of doing evil; you disobey your parents; you have no understanding, no fidelity, no love, no mercy."
 (Rom.
-1:29-31)"
+1:29-31)

 |41.
 "If you don't believe in God, why don't you just go ahead and kill yourself?"||